CosmWasm/book/src/basics/funds.md

 contract response as a part of an execution.
 This design is related to an actor model implemented by CosmWasm.
 The whole actor model will be described in detail later.
 For now, you can assume this is a way to handle token transfers.
-Before sending tokens to admins, we have to calculate the amount of dotation per admin.
+Before sending tokens to admins, we have to calculate the amount of donation per admin.
 It is done by searching funds for an entry describing our donation token and dividing the number of tokens sent by the number of admins.
 Note that because the integral division is always rounding down.